cryxli/sr201/README.md

 * sr201-server - REST interface to change the state of the relays.

 Maven will create an executable JAR in each of the modules target directories.

+## Scripts

+In addition to my Java code examples that are clearly intended as a replacement for the default VB and Delphi programs, I added a scripts directory that contains simpler more pragmatic approaches to the SR-201 communication scheme.

+* perl-config-script - A PERL script to manipulate the board's configuration by Christian DEGUEST.

+Many thanks to anyone who contributed to this knowledge base!